 What are you waiting for?
 There’s no magical right time to write.
-I wrote most of my first book in hospital waiting rooms!
-So, don’t wait for the diploma, the degree or the time: jump in now.
+My latest YA, Life Expectancy, taps into the urgency of a character’s realization of their shortened life to explore what’s really important to living.
+So, don’t wait for the diploma, the degree, or the time: jump in now.
 In this presentation, I encourage students to journal, blurt and write honest, really ugly first drafts.
-My first draft of Hit the Ground Running followed months of thinking about the story, but it wasn’t pretty.
-I share how the kernels of stories can be shaped, tugged and polished through useful elements like dialogue, humour, atmosphere and description.
+My first draft of my YA novel Hit the Ground Running (nominated for the Governor General’s Literary Awards) followed months of wrangling with the story.
+I share how the kernels of stories can be shaped, tugged, and polished through useful elements like dialogue, humour, atmosphere, and description.
 We’ll also look at the oh-so-glamorous path to publication, including tons of editing, lots and lots of rejection (I’ll share some of my many rejection letters!), the necessity of hard work, a pig-headed belief in your stories, and never, ever giving up.

 Romp Around: Writing in Multiple Genres (YA-adult)

 “Write the story you want to write, then worry about where it fits.”
 This was wonderful, the-sky’s-the-limit advice from my first editor.
 I took it to heart: I’ve written a wide range of stories I wanted to write, fitting them all along the spectrum from picture books to early readers to middle grade to young adult.
 I’ve written short stories, poetry, and a novel in verse, just because it felt like the right fit for the project.
 In this presentation on writing omnivorously, we look at both the joys (interest, stimulation, and freedom) and challenges (audience, language, organization, building a profile, publishers, marketing, etc.) of writing in a variety of genres.